Guru-RF/SVXSpot/README.md

 The hotspot also has a local portal you can access it via it's hostname if you network support this or via his ip adress.

+# Configuring additional WiFi

 For adding additional (wifi) networks you can use the
 ```console
 sudo nmtui
 ```
 provided by the Pi OS.

+Do not remove AccessPoppup !!

 # Choosing a frequency and ctcss tone